Lee Alan Dugatkin

-Lee Alan Dugatkin is a Professor of Biology and Distinguished University Scholar in the Department of Biology at the University of Louisville.
+Lee Alan Dugatkin is a Professor of Biology and Distinguished Arts and Sciences Scholar in the Department of Biology at the University of Louisville.
 He is a behavioral ecologist and historian of science and his main area of research interest is the evolution of social behavior.
-Lee has spoken at more than 100 universities worldwide and is the author 0f 150+ articles on evolution and behavior.
-He is a frequent contributor to Scientific American, Psychology Today and the New Scientist.
-He is the author of numerous books, including Cooperation Among Animals: An Evolutionary Perspective (Oxford University Press, 1997), The Altruism Equation: Seven Scientists Search for the Origins of Goodness (Princeton University Press, 2006), and Mr. Jefferson and the Giant Moose (University of Chicago Press, 2009).
-Lee is also author of two textbooks: 1) Principles of Animal Behavior (W.W.
-Norton, 3rd edition, 2013) and 2) Evolution (W.W.
-Norton, 2012, coauthored with Carl Bergstrom).
+He has spoken at more than 170 universities worldwide and is the author of 180+ articles on evolution and behavior.
+He is the author of numerous books, including, Behind the Crimson Curtain: The Rise and Fall of Peale’s Museum (2020, Butler Books) and How to Tame a Fox and Build a Dog (2017, University of Chicago Press), which the New York Times described as “A story that is part science, part Russian fairy tale, and part spy thriller … Sparkling.”
+He is also the author of two textbooks: Principles of Animal Behavior (4th edition, University of Chicago Press, 2020) and 2) Evolution (2nd edition, W.W.
+Norton, 2016, coauthored with Carl Bergstrom).